QCT Collaborates with Red Hat to Deliver OpenStack Reference Architecture for Private and Hybrid Clouds

 QxStack with Red Hat OpenStack Platform combines Red Hat’s production-ready OpenStack offering, QxStack Auto-Deployment Tool, and QCT hardware to give enterprises and service providers a highly available OpenStack cloud that’s easy to deploy, manage and scale.

-SAN JOSE, Calif.—June 20, 2017—Quanta Cloud Technology (QCT) today published a fully validated reference architecture for OpenStack clouds that simplifies the process of designing, deploying, operating and scaling agile infrastructures for enterprises and service provider
+SAN JOSE, Calif.—June 20, 2017—Quanta Cloud Technology (QCT) today published a fully validated reference architecture for OpenStack clouds that simplifies the process of designing, deploying, operating and scaling agile infrastructures for enterprises and service providers.

 Called QCT QxStack with Red Hat OpenStack Platform, the new reference architecture was developed in collaboration with Red Hat and is available from both companies.
 It delivers a pre-installed and pre-configured environment, featuring software from the world’s largest open source software company on infrastructure from the world’s leading provider of highly efficient hardware.